survivejs/site/posts/06-react-books.md

 [React - Beginner's Guide](https://leanpub.com/react-beginner-guide) by Daniel Schmitz and Daniel Pedrinha Georgii is a small, focused book.
 Its minimum price is $5 VAT excluded.

+### Effective React

+[Effective React](https://leanpub.com/effective-react) by Ian Chursky covers the basic tools you need to get started with React.
+Also ECMAScript 6 is covered.
+Published through Leanpub, it's minimum price has been set to $16.99 (no VAT).

 ### Descubre React

 [Descubre React](https://leanpub.com/descubre-react) by [Javi Jiménez](http://soyjavi.com/) is a Spanish introduction to React.
 It has 83 pages and its minimum price is $12.49 VAT excluded.

 If you want a Spanish introduction to React, here's your only option at the moment.

+### Pengenalan ReactJS

+[Pengenalan ReactJS](https://leanpub.com/pengenalan-reactjs) by Donny Stark is an Indonesian introduction to React.
+It will be published through Leanpub.
+At the time of writing it has 34 pages.
+No minimum price has been set yet.

 ### Rails Meets React.js